nrfconnect/sdk-nrf/samples/nrf9160/lte_ble_gateway/README.rst

 User interface
 **************

-Two buttons and two switches are used to enter a pairing pattern to associate a specific board with an nRF Connect for Cloud user account.
+Two buttons and two switches are used to enter a pairing pattern to associate a specific development kit with an nRF Connect for Cloud user account.

 When the connection is established, set switch 2 to **N.C.** to send simulated GPS data to nRF Connect for Cloud once every 2 seconds.